-The Feminist Community (FemCom) is a feminist activist group composed of diverse students who are passionate about not only gender equality, but also the intersecting "-isms" associated with feminism.
-Our work and discussions thus include areas such as sexuality and sexual orientation, race, socioeconomic differences, ability, etc. We strive tocreate a safe space for individuals to join in the conversation.
+The Feminist Community (FemCom) is a feminist activist group composed of diverse students who are passionate about not only gender equality, but also their intersecting "-isms" associated with feminism.
+Our work and discussions thus include areas such as sexuality and sexual orientation, race, socioeconomic differences, ability, etc. We strive to create a safe space for individuals to join in the conversation.
 Our current activist agenda includes destigmatizing the word "feminism" on campus and building a greater inclusive, loving, equal community—in part by building coalitions with other justice-oritented groups on campus and campus services.
 Our meetings are flexible in terms of attendance, and we use them for both discussion and event planning.

-Meet the 2016 FemCom Co-Facilitators!
+Meet the 2018 FemCom Co-Facilitators!

-You can contact Emma at: email@example.com
+You can contact Sofía at: firstname.lastname@example.org

-You can contact Shannon at: firstname.lastname@example.org
+You can contact Kaitlyn at: email@example.com

-You can contact Cari at: email@example.com
+You can contact Anna at: firstname.lastname@example.org

-You can contact Carlee at: firstname.lastname@example.org
+You can contact Danielle at: email@example.com